 - Nobunaga makes a brief appearance in the second stage of Onimusha Tactics.
 You can see his maxed health and pumped out stats.
 Magochi gives him a direct shot to the face, that does absolutely nothing.

 - In Ninja Gaiden, the first boss is your uncle Murai before his sudden change.
 The final boss is...
-Murai AFTER his sudden change, and the battle dynamics is basically the same, with other powers provided by the Dark Dragon Blade.
-In this case, it is subverted: you can actually defeat Murai, but it will just be a friendly combat between family.
+Murai AFTER his sudden change, and the battle dynamics is the same, with other powers provided by the Dark Dragon Blade.
+In this case, you can defeat Murai, but it will just be a friendly combat between family.

 - Ninja Gaiden Sigma offers a better example, where you fight Doku right after he snatches the Dark Dragon, one hit will end the battle and move on with the story, and if you defeat him here... he still kills you and we move on with the story.
 You face him again a few chapters later, twice.